seanf316/P3-Reclaim-The-Light/README.md

 ## **Data Model**

 ### **Classes**
-With Object-Oriented Programming in mind I have created two classes for my project Guardian & Enemy.
+With Object-Oriented Programming in mind, I have created two classes for my project Guardian & Enemy.

 The Guardian class is called once throughout the adventure.
 The Guardian object is created when called by the gen_char() function.
-The Enemy class is called upon several times throughout for various battles.
+The Enemy class is called upon several times throughout various battles.
 The Enemy Object is created when called by the gen_enemy() function.

 The classes and their associated methods are stored in separate files to allow for separating the code into parts that hold related data and functionality.
 This will allow any future expansion and development of this project to have a clear structure and also for any code re-use and sharing as well as maintenance.
 See class details below: